kurron/packer-xedhat-maipo/README.md

 # Overview
-This project creates an Ubuntu 16.04 box with Xfce and various software development tools installed.
+This project creates an Red Hat Enterprise Linux box with Xfce and various software development tools installed.

 # Prerequisites